Mark Boyd Wedding Photography

 At this point I used to prattle on about ‘how great I am’ and how awesome I’ll be on your day, blending in to the background etc. etc. but let’s be honest, when you’re paying upwards of £1,500.00 for your wedding photographer you’re expecting professionalism, quality and consistency.

-One very important, ‘I am a full-time professional photographer’.
+One very important thing to note, ‘I am a full-time professional photographer’.
 I am not a weekend wedding photographer with an alternative full-time career Monday to Friday, I make my entire living from photography.
-Weddings, events, portraits, landscape commisisons, commercial and corporate shoots.
+This includes weddings, events, portraits, landscape commisisons, commercial and corporate shoots, magazines and property portfolios.

 All being well my aim is to have a full set of images processed, edited and ready for you to enjoy within 7 days.....
 You shouldn’t have to wait weeks to see your wedding photographs?!
 So let's not do that.